erikkessler1/erg-ocr/README.txt

   The ML algorithm used is a kNN algorithm.
 You can specify k when running the algorithm.

-  There is a pre-trained classifier in training_data.txt.
+  There are a pre-trained classifiers in the training_data directory.
 Although you could create your own classifier using the "train" command.

-  There are test images in "/images/test/" to test the system on.
+  There are images in the images directory to run the system on.

+  Example:
+  $ ./ergocr classify 3 training_data/lo_04.txt images/dataset1/04.jpg
+     - When asked for the rotation put in 1 then 0
+     - Compare the output to the image at "images/dataset1/04.jpg"

   Notes:
    - When the system asks you to rotate, you should try to make the bottom of the white box straight.
-Enter a rotaion of 0 when done
+Enter a rotation of 0 when done
    - If you don't have python installed at /usr/bin/python you can run by replacing "./ergocr" with  "python ergocr"